agile-learning-institute/mentorHub-mongodb/README.md

 "_id" Field in Extended JSON Format

 - When represented in Extended JSON format, the "_id" field is represented using the "$oid" syntax followed by the hexidecimal representation of the ObjectID value.
 Here is an example:

     `"_id": {
     "$oid": "bbbb00000000000000000000"
-} `
+    }`

 - When manipulating documents in MongoDB using Extended JSON, ensure the correct representation of the "_id" field using the "$oid" syntax.

+### BreadCrumbs

+- The "lastSaved" object in `mentorhub-people-schema.json` contains details such as the IP address, user UUID, timestamp, and correlation ID of the update transaction.

+- This is associated with the last update of a person entity, such as who made the update, when it was made, and from where (IP address), along with the correlation ID for logging purposes.

 ## Build and run the Topic Scraper